bloom-works/handbook/sections/working-hours.md

 As a default, we expect Bloomers to work during normal business hours in their time zone.
 This allows us to have 4.5 hours of overlap from 12-4:30pm ET (9-1:30pm PT), during which we try to schedule most meetings and can count on each other to be working.

-If you want to work a schedule that does not include 12-4:30pm ET from Monday through Friday, you need approval from your manager.
+If you need to work a schedule that does not include 12-4:30pm ET from Monday through Friday, you need approval from your manager.

 ## Respecting working hours